Justin Bieber Fast Facts

-(CNN)Here's a look at the life of Grammy Award-nominated singer Justin Bieber.
+(CNN)Here's a look at the life of Grammy Award-winning singer Justin Bieber.

 Personal: